RomanKosobrodov/RomanKosobrodov.github.io/_posts/2016-09-26-anagram-four-liner.markdown

 categories: "C++"
 ---

-You can't fool nature: whatever you gain in performace with C++ you lose in development time and code volume.
-Not always!
+In my experience Python beats C++ in terms of development time with a ratio 3 to 1.
+The same is true for the code size.
+There are a few examples though where the gap is less obvious.

-Here is a four-liner code to check if two strings are anagrams:
+Here is a four-liner to check if two strings are anagrams:
 {% highlight cpp %}
 bool is_anagram(const std::string& s1, const std::string& s2)
 {